abhishekarya1/DSA-2k23/bs.md

 [Optional Reading](https://labuladong.gitbook.io/algo-en/iii.-algorithmic-thinking/detailedbinarysearch) on the above two templates.

-- Two ways to check value at mid:
+Two ways to check value at mid:
 - when you know what you're looking for: check `mid` and skip it when moving to the other half by add or subtract `1` to `mid (find k, lower_bound, upper_bound, BS on array)
 - when we aren't looking for a specific value:
   - set `low` to `mid` to move to one half (e.g. finding float root)
   - `low` and `high` will converge to the same element eventually

+## Bounds

 **Lower Bound**: lower bound of `x` is the smallest index `i` such that `arr[i] >= x`.
 Ex - in `[2 4 5]`, lower bound of `3` is `4` (not `2`) and lower bound of `4` is `4` itself.